 New international students who will be attending the N.U.in program for Fall semester outside of the U.S., should request a new initial I-20 for the upcoming spring term.
 They will start the U.S. portion of their degree program in January.
 The I-20 form will be issued for a January start.

 N.U.in Program international students are not eligible for SEVIS transfer from previous institutions because the difference between the end of their high school and the beginning of their U.S. portion of the N.U.in Program is more than five months.
 Please do not ask your high school to transfer your SEVIS record to Northeastern.

 Your I-20 from Northeastern will be a new “initial” I-20 with a new SEVIS number, which means that you will need to pay another SEVIS fee and apply for a new F-1 visa.

 I-20 form for spring semester

-NOTE: The I-20 lists your January program start date; you can enter the USA as an F-1 student up to 30 days before this date.
+NOTE: The I-20 lists your January program start date.
+You can enter the U.S. as an F-1 student up to 30 days before this date.
 Please remember that F-1 student visas can be issued up to 120 days in advance of your program start date in January.

 Applying for the spring semester